kedwinchen/calpoly-senior-project-writeup/content/troubleshooting/boot-timeout.md

 the timeout ("config.vm.boot_timeout") value.
 ```

+## Cause

 This is probably caused by [the current version of VirtualBox being incompatible with WSL]({{< relref "/troubleshooting/wsl" >}}).

 This could also be due to resource exhaustion when the system is under higher load.
 Running `vagrant up` again, even without closing some applications, may resolve this issue.

 This may be similar to [this error]({{< relref "/troubleshooting/ssh-library-error" >}})

+## Resolution/Workaround Procedure

+1. If you are using WSL (Windows Subsystem for Linux), [you may have to temporarily disable WSL]({{< relref "/troubleshooting/wsl" >}}).
+2. If you are not using WSL (or have it disabled), try closing some [resource-intensive] applications and try running `vagrant up` again
+3. If the error persists, reboot your system, and try the command again.